- Cancer Information

 Learn more about:

-Hearing the news
+- Hearing the news

-You could also consider seeking professional help through a palliative care specialist, general practitioner (GP), counsellor, psychologist, psychiatrist or spiritual adviser.
-Other people who are nearing the end of life offer a unique perspective, so you may want to consider joining a support group.
+You may decide to talk to a trusted family member or friend.
+Or you could consider seeking professional help through a palliative care specialist or nurse, general practitioner (GP), counsellor, psychologist, psychiatrist or spiritual adviser.
+Other people in a similar situation offer a unique perspective, so you may want to consider joining a support group.

 - When you feel ready, decide who to tell and what you want to say.
 Think of answers to possible questions, but only respond if you feel comfortable.
 You don’t have to share every detail.

 - Choose a quiet time and place.

 - People react in different ways.
 They may be uncomfortable or not know what to say.
 If they get upset, you may end up comforting them, even though you are the one dying.
 Denial is a common reaction – they may be convinced there’s a cure or that the doctors are wrong.

 - If you’d like help telling people, call Cancer Council 13 11 20.
 They can help you find the words that feel right for you.
 Another option is to ask your doctor or nurse to help you share the news.